 If you want to learn a language faster than ever, I also highly recommend reading Benny Lewis’s book on how to learn a language in JUST 3 months.

-Tips to Avoid Paying for Duolingo Plus
+Tips to Avoid Paying for Super Duolingo

-Use Duome to track your progress
+Use Duome to Track your Progress

-Also, Duolingo Plus says that you can “track your progress” but instead of using Duolingo to do that, I recommend you check out the Duome website to keep track of how you are doing.
+Also, Super Duolingo says that you can “track your progress” but instead of using Duolingo to do that, I recommend you check out the Duome website to keep track of how you are doing.

 This website is SUPER cool and really helps if you are serious about using Duolingo to learn a language.